 Our understanding of the term therapy is based on the ancient Greek definition ‘to attend to’.
 We intentionally choose subjective and relational therapeutic approaches over clinical and objective approaches.

 In all of our work, we pay attention to what participants say they need and want, and we work with them to provide opportunities for growth and change.
 Our aim is to support participants to create useful solutions for their own dilemmas or struggles.
 We work towards ‘listening participants into their own discoveries’ through unconditional positive regard, genuine curiosity, and careful questioning.
 Our approach to therapy doesn’t mean we try to ‘fix’ people and our approach to counselling doesn’t mean we give advice.

 Our therapeutic practice is family-sensitive, meaning that we take account of people’s families and social systems.
 It is also integrative, meaning that we work with participants to ensure that lessons learned are able to be applied in ‘normal’ life.
-In both Bush Adventure Therapy and Bush Counselling, shared experiences are physical, adventurous and enjoyable, as well as seriously good.
+In both Bush Adventure Therapy and Outdoor Counselling, shared experiences are physical, adventurous and enjoyable, as well as seriously good.

 For a basic overview of Bush Adventure Therapy, check out this paper.